matejklemen/paraphrase-nli/README.md

 nli2paraphrases
 ==============================

-Source code repository accompanying the paper `Extracting and filtering paraphrases by bridging natural language inference and paraphrasing`.
+Source code repository accompanying the preprint `Extracting and filtering paraphrases by bridging natural language inference and paraphrasing`.

 Setup